blue-yonder/tsfresh/docs/text/feature_extraction_settings.rst

 `kind_to_calculation_settings_mapping` object, which means you are using the default options (which will use all feature calculators in this package).

-But if you want to dig deeper into your data and use custom settings for the feature extractors, you have to use a custom settings object, like shown here:
+After digging deeper into your data, you maybe want to calculate more of a certain type of feature and less of another type.
+So, you need to use custom settings for the feature extractors.
+To do that with tsfresh you will have to use a custom settings object, like shown now:

 >>> from tsfresh.feature_extraction import FeatureExtractionSettings
 >>> settings = FeatureExtractionSettings()